-- in the case of any person for whom, by reason of living or having lived outside the UK, obtaining such a certificate is not sufficient to establish suitability to work in a school, such further checks are made as the School considers appropriate - o in accordance with DBS guidelines the DBS disclosure certificate must be obtained before or as soon as practicable after appointment.
-The original DBS disclosure certificate must be provided to the School within one week of it being received by the applicant.
+- in the case of any person for whom, by reason of living or having lived outside the UK, obtaining such a certificate is not sufficient to establish suitability to work in a school, such further checks are made as the School considers appropriate - in accordance with DBS guidelines the DBS disclosure certificate must be obtained before or as soon as practicable after appointment.
+The original DBS disclosure certificate must be provided to the School within two weeks of it being received by the applicant.
 Original certificates must not be sent by post but must be brought to the School in order that it may be checked.
 If the applicant is unable to attend to provide the certificate he or she must provide a certified copy by post or email within two weeks of receiving the original disclosure certificate.
-Where a certified copy is sent the original disclosure certificate must be provided either prior to or on the first day of work; - satisfactory checks that anyone employed as a teacher is not subject to a Prohibition Order issued by the Secretary of State; - satisfactory checks to ensure that individuals from countries in the European Economic Area (EEA) who will be carrying out teaching work are not subject to a sanction or restriction imposed by another EEA professional regulating authority for teachers - satisfactory checks that anyone appointed to management positions after 12th August 2015 is not subject to a section 128 direction.
-This does not apply to staff promoted internally.
-The School considers a management position to include the Headmaster, members of a School Senior Leadership Team (including non-teaching staff), teaching positions with departmental headship, and all Governors - ensuring that we carry out all necessary checks on the suitability of people who serve as volunteers - making a direct referral to Dorset Children's Services immediately, if at any point, there is an immediate risk of harm.
+Where a certified copy is sent the original disclosure certificate must be provided either prior to or on the first day of work; - satisfactory checks that anyone employed as a teacher is not subject to a Prohibition Order issued by the Secretary of State or any sanction or restriction imposed (that remains current) by the GTCE before its abolition in March 2012; - satisfactory checks to ensure that individuals from countries in the European Economic Area (EEA) who will be carrying out teaching work are not subject to a sanction or restriction imposed by another EEA professional regulating authority for teachers - satisfactory checks that anyone appointed to management positions after 12th August 2015 (amended May 2018) is not subject to a section 128 direction.
+The School considers a management position to include the Headmaster, members of the Senior Leadership Team (including non-teaching staff), teaching positions with departmental headship, House parents and all Governors - $\circ~$ ensuring that we carry out all necessary checks on the suitability of people who serve as volunteers - making a direct referral to Surrey Children's Services immediately, if at any point, there is an immediate risk of harm.